What A-level is

 Between 2015 and 2017, England and Wales reformed A-levels to be fully linear: all assessment happens at the end of Year 13.
 Before the reform, AS exams in Year 12 contributed to the A-level grade and could be banked.
 Post-reform, AS is a standalone qualification (rarely sat now) and the A-level is examined fresh at the end of Year 13.

 Practical implications: there's no AS safety net for Year 12 grades; students need to retain Year 12 content through Year 13 and have it exam-ready 18 months later.
-Mock exams in Year 13 (usually January) are the main internal signal of how students are tracking before the real exams in May / June.
+Mock exams in Year 13 (usually January) are the main internal signal of how students are tracking before the real exams in May and June.

 Modular AS / A2 (Northern Ireland)